 Thanks for visiting my website!

-I studied Mathematics (B.A.) and Statistics (B.S.) at UNC-Chapel Hill, where I began my research in computer vision for autonomous vehicles.
+I studied Mathematics and Statistics at UNC-Chapel Hill, where I began my research in computer vision for autonomous vehicles.

 Originally, I'm from Durham, North Carolina.
 In my free time, I enjoy photography and regularly post my work on flickr.
 I've also put a few of my favorites in the gallery section of this site.